Sales Ramp-Up Time is a Crucial Metric

-The most simple definition of sales ramp-up time is the length time it takes a salesperson to reach full productivity after hiring.
+The simplest definition of sales ramp-up time is the length of time it takes for a salesperson to reach full productivity after hiring.
 Although it’s a simple concept, there is no single, ubiquitous formula for calculating sales ramp-up time.

-Cons: Depending on your business, product or service, 90 days may be a reasonable or ridiculous number.
-Since 90 days is somewhat arbitrary, it may not reflect the training period of your business and may skew your results.
+Cons: Depending on your business, product, or service, 90 days may either be a reasonable or ridiculous number.
+Since 90 days is somewhat arbitrary, it may not reflect the training period of your business and could skew your results.

 Method 2: Quota Attainment

 Pros: Another easy concept to grasp.
-This “formula” allows you to calculate ramp-up for salespeople who don’t directly sell a product or who don’t have an average sales cycle (think appointment setters or development reps).
+This formula allows you to calculate ramp-up for salespeople who don’t directly sell a product or who don’t have an average sales cycle (think appointment setters or development reps).
 The quota attainment method allows the most flexibility, as it begins with an understanding that not all reps will start off with the same accounts.

 Cons: There are a few flaws in this design.
 Often, a new sales rep will take over existing opportunities.
 With a little bit of luck, they will prematurely hit the 100% quota once and then not hit it again for months.
-On the flip side, you may have reps that only ever hit 95% quota, where they are strong performers, but never officially “ramped up.”
-Finally, it is pretty time-consuming to track properly if it’s not automated within your CRM.
+On the flip side, you may have reps that only ever hit 95% quota, where they are strong performers, but have never officially “ramped up.”
+This method is also pretty time-consuming to track properly if it’s not automated within your CRM.

 First, a few definitions: Training Period is the amount of time given in a training program and experience refers to a baseline adjusted for sales background.
 The more experienced the sales rep, the shorter the time period added for experience.
 For example, you might add two weeks if your hire has previous experience in this territory.
 Alternatively, you may choose a more forgiving two months if they’re new to the game.

 Pros: This formula has the potential to be much more accurate than the first two.
-This method creates a ramp-up time adjusted for experience, one of the most telling performance factors.
+This method creates a ramp-up time adjusted based on experience, which can be one of the most telling performance factors.

-If these methods are news to you or seem overwhelming, there is good news.
+If these methods seem overwhelming, there is good news.
 More and more tools are beginning to crop up to simplify the process and ensure a smooth onboarding experience for everyone.